Protecting the rule of law in a global environment

 As the boundaries of the world shrink the world of international crime grows.

-“Today we have the internet, encryption, different cyber currencies, the ability to travel more and to travel more freely, and borders within certain geographic areas that aren’t effectively enforced.”
+“Today we have the internet, encryption and different digital currencies, the ability to travel more and to travel more freely, and borders within certain geographic areas that aren’t effectively enforced.”

 Dennis Miralis, a partner at Nyman Gibson Miralis, whose practice focusses on transnational crime says there is more cooperation between the law enforcement agencies of different countries, because it’s become “more necessary” and this means that people’s rights have the potential to be threatened in multiple jurisdictions and people can become caught up in much more complex situations than ever before.